 Realm Royale features all of the same ingredients that make for a delicious battle royale pie (or, perhaps, chicken dinner).
 Players are dropped into a sprawling battleground where they must rush to collect weapons, armor and skills from chests to (hopefully) ensure their survival.

-There’s also a crafting system that allows for creation of incredibly powerful, class-specific Legendary weapons, which requires the collection of Shards obtained by disenchanting loot and killing players.
+There’s also a crafting system that allows for creation of incredibly powerful, class-specific Legendary weapons, which requires the collection of Shards obtained by disenchanting loot and Chicken Trophies obtained by killing players.

 Getting to know Realm Royale’s weapons

 In Realm Royale, players can carry a total of two weapons, which they can freely switch between by pressing the corresponding hotkeys ( and , by default).
-At the time of writing, there are seven different weapons with four rarities each, as well as a unique Legendary weapon for each class (five in total).
-The Shotgun and Sword are hitscan weapons, basically meaning that where you click is where you’ll hit.
-The Heirloom Rifle, Revolver, Crossbow, Poison Pistol, and Slug Rifle are all projectile-firing weapons, and as such can be a bit more difficult to aim.
+At the time of writing, there are nine different weapons with four rarities each, as well as a unique Legendary weapon for each class (five in total).
+The Shotgun, Assault Rifle, SMG and Sword are hitscan weapons, basically meaning that where you click is where you’ll hit.
+The Heirloom Rifle, Revolver, Crossbow, Burst Rifle and Slug Rifle are all projectile-firing weapons, and as such can be a bit more difficult to aim.

 Weapons of higher rarities simply deal increased damage; they do not feature random affixes or any other increased stats.
-Legendary version of the basic weapons can be acquired from Gold Chests that randomly spawn on the map.
-When a Gold Chests spawns, an icon will appear on the map and, if you're close enough, you will be able to see orange beams shooting to the sky, to help you locate the chest.
-The class-specific Legendary weapons are crafted at the Forge.
+Legendary weapons can be acquired from Gold Chests that randomly spawn on the map.
+When a Gold Chests spawns, an icon will appear on the map and, if you’re close enough, you will be able to see orange beams shooting to the sky, to help you locate the chest.
+Gold Chests generally contain Legendary versions of basic weapons, but they do have a chance to contain your class-specific weapon!
 You can learn more about crafting in Realm Royale in our guide to forging.